natgo/wt-wiki-scraper/wikitext-transpiled/ground/ST-A2.md

 {{tankMobility|abMinHp=775|rbMinHp=442}}

-The mobility of the {{PAGENAME}} is the same as predecessor, as well as their effective off-road and top speed - about (AB/RB) 40/33 km/h forward and -18/-15 km/h backwards off-road, with top speed being 50/45 forward and -20/-17 backwards .
+The mobility of the {{PAGENAME}} is the same as predecessor, as well as their effective off-road and top speed - about (AB/RB) 40/33 km/h forward and -18/-15 km/h backwards off-road, with top speed being 50/45 forward and -20/-17 backwards.

 === Modifications and economy ===
 {{Specs-Economy}}